sumberg/kex_japan_2018/report/report.md

 To address the evaluation criteria _behaviour_, we included a data validation test to each experiment.
 The data validation is simply to verify that all test programs produced the expected output at each RP2A03 write cycle.

-The outline of the experiments are further detailed in section \ref{experiments_phase}.
+The outline of the experiments are further detailed in section \ref{experiments_phase} _Experiments phase_.

 ## Hardware and Software implementation process